-Shreveport volunteers work to build 'wish' tree house for young cancer patient
+Shreveport volunteers build Make-A-Wish treehouse for young cancer patient

 SHREVEPORT, La. -- A volunteer effort in Shreveport will take a few days to build the ultimate treehouse, all for a little boy battling cancer.

 "Logan is just an amazing child going through a difficult time," said Tricia Laurent, a volunteer with the Make-A-Wish Foundation.
-"He will be three in April and he spends a lot of time at St. Jude's [Children's Research Hospital}
+"He will be three in April and he spends a lot of time at St. Jude's (Children's Research Hospital).

 For more than 40 years, the Make-A-Wish Foundation has granted requests from children with critical illnesses, everything from celebrity meet-and-greets to family trips to Walt Disney World.

-"I usually ask three questions," said Laurent. "'If you could have anything, if you could go anywhere, or if you could meet anyone?', because I want to get the child what they want."
+"I usually ask three questions," said Laurent. "'If you could have anything, if you could go anywhere, or if you could meet anyone?'
+Because I want to get the child what they want."

 What Logan wants is a treehouse.
 Now, it's taken the work of more than a dozen volunteers to make a wish come true.